-The combination of the outdoors, being cut off completely from civilization, feeling of accomplishment from hiking in and out with a 50 pound pack and not to mention the miles of unique beauty are unrivaled.
+The combination of the outdoors, being cut off completely from civilization, the feeling of accomplishment from hiking in and out with a 50lb pack and not to mention the miles of unique beauty are unrivaled.
 I have been lucky enough to make the trip a few times and each day has been just as amazing as the one before it.

 If you want more see this guide for a complete guide to Havasupai Falls